-Janet from Cobargo Farm selling locally grown vegies at the Co-op's field day Cobargo Conversations (continued) Raffle tickets are available from the Baproject met in Cobargo on 23rd May. for the up coming Skate Park raffle with growing fresh organic food in a com- another form of Community Garden, the prize donated by our wonderful local quilters.
+Janet from Cobargo Farm selling locally grown vegies at the Co-op's field day Cobargo Conversations (continued) Raffle tickets are available from the Ba- project met in Cobargo on 23rd May. zaar. the prize donated by our wonderful local quilters.

 The Narira Retirement Village ing points were made: committee has been busily beautifying the Village gardens.
-The local commu-community based. nity and business houses are to be congratulated on all their support and to grow organic fresh local food for ing a big group required for a centralthe Bermagui-Cobargo Lions Club a big growers and possibly to sell to the ised garden and the red tape involved thank you for always helping.
+The local commu- community based. nity and business houses are to be conthank you for always helping.
 And just tell us again how the P plate came to be stuck in Pam's passenger side door.

-Vale Lance Schaefer 1913-2008 Lance Schaefer's funeral service was held on Monday 16th June at St Mary's in Cobargo.
+Vale Lance Schaefer 1913-2008

+Lance Schaefer's funeral service was held on Monday 16th June at St Mary's in Cobargo.
 The church was overflowing with people paying their respects to a family that has given so much to their community.
-The Triangle wishes Beryl, Gail and Wayne all the best.
+The Triangle wishes Beryl, Gail and Wayne all the best. $\triangle$

+Tel: 4476 1824

+Fax: 4476 3265

+E: narprint@aapt.net.au

+3/42 Glasshouse Rocks Rd

+(PO Box 578) Narooma NSW 2546

+naroomaprintingservice

+designprintcopy

+commercial&

+digital printing

-Cobargo Community Garden Flourishing A group of people interested in was decided many more people are supporting a community garden needed to carry on such a huge plan, The project, brain-child of Ana for the moment.
-And whilst on raffles, watch out Walker, is to get people interested in munity atmosphere.
-The meeting was based on people's own backyard 'vegie attended by 10 people and the follow-patch'.
-We are looking at what assets - public to raise funds in the future. - To grow different varieties involving The Seed Savers group. - growing practices.
+Cobargo Community Garden Flourishing

+A group of people interested in was decided many more people are supporting a community garden needed to carry on such a huge plan,

+The project, brain-child of Ana for the moment.
+And whilst on raffles, watch out Walker, is to get people interested in

+public to raise funds in the future.

+• To grow different varieties involving The Seed Savers group. growing practices.